-The Caltrans, Eureka- Arcata Corridor Improvement Project has been in the making for nearly two decades.
+The Caltrans, Eureka- Arcata Corridor Improvement Project has been in the making for two decades.
 This high priority safety project has been funded through Caltrans and HCOAG's shares of the State Transportation Improvement Program (STIP).
-This project is finally reaching the ready to list milestone and is expected to begin construction in Fall 2022.
+This project is expected to begin construction in Spring of 2023.
 Construction is expected to take 3-4 years.
 HCAOG works closely with the Caltrans team on this project and monitors whether additional contributions of HCAOG's STIP shares are anticipated.